Tere Velázquez

-María de los Ángeles Teresa de Jesús Villar Dondé, better known as Tere Velázquez (/es/; 8 March 1942 - 7 January 1998) was a Mexican actress.
+María de los Ángeles Teresa de Jesús Villar Dondé, better known as Tere Velázquez (/es/; 8 March 1942 - 7 January 1998) was a Mexican actress, singer, dancer, model and presenter.
 She appeared in 86 films and television shows between 1957 and 1996.

 She starred in the film Young People, which was entered into the 11th Berlin International Film Festival.
-She died on 7 January 1998 in Mexico City after a long battle with colon cancer.
+She died on 7 January 1998 in Mexico City of colon cancer.